datagrok/modular-git-hooks/README.md

 # modular-git-hooks

 Sometimes, you want to perform several different actions in one git hook.
-For example, you might find several git pre-commit hooks online, all of which you would like to enable in your git repository.
+For example, you might find several useful pre-commit hooks online, all of which you would like to enable in your git repository.

-One fragile way to accomplish this is to copy-and-paste all of the code from the various hooks into the single hook script that git requires.
-A slightly less-horrible but still-unpleasant mechanism is to create a git hook which explicitly invokes each of your other scripts.
+One fragile way to accomplish this is to copy-and-paste all of the code from those various pre-commit hooks into the single hook that git requires, named `hooks/pre-commit`.
+This is, of course, impossible if some of those hooks are implemented in differing languages.

+A slightly less-horrible but still-unpleasant mechanism is to create a `hooks/pre-commit` dispatching script which explicitly invokes each of the hooks you have downloaded and stored in separate files.
+But then you have to modify that dispatcher every time you update, deal with passing arguments and standard-input to the sub-hooks, and handle their exit statuses correctly.

-This repository demonstrates a technique that gives you a separate directory for each type of git hook, allowing you to keep each hook action in its own modular script.
-Toss as many scripts as you like into the appropriate directory and they will all be executed, in alphanumeric order, without editing configuration files or launcher-scripts.
+This repository provides a **general-purpose `dispatch`** tool that does all that for you and requires **no modification when you add or remove hooks**.
+It gives you a separate directory for each type of git hook, allowing you to **keep each hook in its own file**.
+Toss as many hooks as you like into the appropriate directory and they will all be executed, in alphanumeric order, **without editing configuration files** or launcher-scripts.
+It uses `git config` for any configuration needs.
+It is implemented in `dash`- and `bash`-compatible shell script, which, granted, isn't the most pleasant or elegant, but on the other hand means you don't have to worry about your hooks breaking for lack of the correct version of Python, Ruby, or some other language du jour.

 <table><tr><th>Before</th><th>After</th></tr><tr><td><pre>
 .git/